-Item No. Section Description of Change DOWNTOWN OAKVILLE Urban Design under a new Urban Design section 25.5 9.
-25.4.3 DOWNTOWN OAKVILLE Cultural Heritage Renumber section to 25.4.2 and revise the policy as follows: Within Downtown Oakville, as defined on Schedule Q1, Ccultural heritage resources shall be maintained and integrated into new development.
-Within the Downtown Oakville Heritage Conservation District, as identified in Appendix 1 and shown on Schedules Q1 and Q2, exterior alterations, development and public realm improvements, including streetscape changes, shall be in accordance with the Downtown Oakville Heritage Conservation District Plan and subject to heritage permit approval 10.
-25.4.4 DOWNTOWN OAKVILLE Growth Target Renumber section to 25.4.3 and revise the policy as follows: Downtown Oakville can accommodate an additional 80 residential units.
-A minimum planned density shall be established for Downtown Oakville through Provincial plan conformity coordinated with Halton Region 11.
-NEW DOWNTOWN OAKVILLE Natural Heritage Insert a new natural heritage policy as section 25.4.4 as follows: Within Downtown Oakville, as defined on Schedule Q1: a) development on lands adjacent to Sixteen Mile Creek shall be subject to the Valleylands policies in section 16 of this Plan; and, b) in areas of existing development, reduced setbacks from the Sixteen Mile Creek valley may be permitted subject to a geotechnical study prepared to the satisfaction of the Town and Conservation Authority.
-12. NEW DOWNTOWN OAKVILLE Urban Design Insert a new policy section as section 25.5 Urban Design as follows: 25.5 Urban Design In addition to the Urban Design policies in Part C of this Plan, the following policies shall apply specifically to Downtown Oakville.
+Item No. Section Description of Change 7.
+25.4.1 DOWNTOWN OAKVILLE, Functional Policies, Parking Parking Parking Facilities-will primarily be located provided in centralized or shared parking lots areas.
+Such parking facilities, if uncovered, will be adequately landscaped.
+It is intended that such facilities be integrated with buildings structures and/or provide convenient pedestrian connections to shopping areas Downtown Oakville's commercial, office, community and cultural uses.
+Commercial uses within the Central Business District in Downtown Oakville shall be exempt from parking requirements.
+8. 25.4.2 DOWNTOWN OAKVILLE, Functional Policies, Urban Design Delete section 25.4.2 in its entirety, and renumber the remaining policies in section 25 accordingly.
+Policies are relocated and revised under a new Urban Design section 25.5.
+9. 25.4.3 [Now 25.4.2] DOWNTOWN OAKVILLE, Functional Policies, Cultural Heritage This policy was previously renumbered as section 25.4.2.
+Revise the policy as follows: Cultural Heritage Within Downtown Oakville, as defined on Schedule Q1, Ccultural heritage resources shall be maintained and integrated into new development.
+Within the Downtown Oakville Heritage Conservation District, as identified in Appendix 1 and shown on Schedules Q1 and Q2, exterior alterations, development and public realm improvements, including streetscape changes, shall be in accordance with the Downtown Oakville Heritage Conservation District Plan and subject to heritage permit approval.
+10. 25.4.4 [Now 25.4.3] DOWNTOWN OAKVILLE, Functional Policies, Growth Target This policy was previously renumbered as section 25.4.3.
+Revise the policy as follows: Growth Target Minimum Density Downtown Oakville can accommodate an additional 80 residential units.
+A minimum planned density shall be established for Downtown Oakville through Provincial plan conformity coordinated with Halton Region.

+Item No. Section Description of Change 11.
+11. 25.4.4 [New] DOWNTOWN Insert a new natural heritage policy as section 25.4.4 as follows: OAKVILLE, Within Downtown Oakville, as defined on Schedule Q1: Natural Heritage a) development on lands adjacent to Sixteen Mile Creek shall be subject to the Valleylands policies in section 16 of this Plan; and, b) in areas of existing development, reduced setbacks from the Sixteen Mile Creek valley may be permitted subject to a geotechnical study prepared to the satisfaction of the Town and Conservation Authority.
+12. 25.5 [New] DOWNTOWN Insert a new section 25.5, Urban Design, as follows, and renumber the remaining policies in section 25 accordingly: OAKVILLE, Urban Design Urban Design Olbuli Design In addition to the Urban Design policies in Part C of this Plan, the following policies shall apply specifically to Downtown Oakville.
 The urban design plan for Downtown Oakville is provided on Schedule Q2.
+13. 25.5.1 [New] Insert a new section 25.5.1 as follows: DOWNTOWN OAKVILLE, General Urban Design, General a) Development and public realm improvements, including the streetscape, shall be designed and evaluated in accordance with: i) the urban design direction provided by the Livable by Design Manual; and, ii) other Council-endorsed policies and documents relevant to Downtown Oakville, such as the Downtown Oakville Heritage Conservation District Plan, the Downtown Transportation and Streetscape Plan, the Downtown Cultural Hub Study, and the Oakville Harbours Master Plan.